Towards Sustainable Tourism in Batanes Islands, the Philippines

 Nazalea Kusuma

-Naz is the Manager for Editorial-International at Green Network Asia.
+Naz is the Manager for International Editorial at Green Network Asia.
 She once studied Urban and Regional Planning and has lived in multiple cities across Southeast Asia.
-She is a passionate and experienced writer, editor, translator, and creative designer with almost a decade worth of portfolio.
+This personal experience has exposed her to diverse peoples & cultures and enriched her perspectives.
+Naz is an experienced and passionate writer, editor, translator, and creative designer with a decade worth of portfolio.